top of page

 Does the Rocky Mountaineer luxury train trip through the Canadian Rockies live up to the hype?
 Well, yes and no.

-Let's start with the 'Yes'; travelling in Gold Leaf gives you some stunning views due to the upper deck and glass ceiling.
-Definitely a bucket list item, although depending on your age.
+Let's start with the 'Yes'; travelling in Gold Leaf, with its upper deck and glass ceiling, offers stunning views.
+It's a bucket list item, although it depends on your age.

-Let me explain why we think this train trip has lost a little bit of its shine.
+Let me explain why this train trip has lost some of its shine.

-We did the 'First Passage to the West' trip - marketed as 'Canada's favourite Rocky Mountain getaway.
+We took the 'First Passage to the West' trip, which is marketed as 'Canada's favourite Rocky Mountain getaway.
 Come for the views; stay for the hot springs.'

 Does this deliver the value of a seven-night Alaskan cruise on a premium cruise line, which is currently around the same price?